whatmakeart/whatmakeart.github.io/content/sewing/how-to-sew-pants.md

 ## Instructions

 1. Cut out the fabric pieces for your pants.
-You can find a pattern for pants online or in a sewing book.
+You can find a pattern for pants online or in a sewing book or [duplicate a pair of pants you own](./how-to-duplicate-a-pants-pattern.md)
 2. Sew the side seams of the pants together.
 Leave a 1/2-inch seam allowance.
 3. Turn the pants right side out.
 4. Sew the inseam of the pants together.
 Leave a 1/2-inch seam allowance.